Haidra-Org/hordelib/README.md

 `hordelib` is a thin wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed in ComfyUI. `hordelib` and ComfyUI is are licensed under the terms of the GNU General Public License.

+The developers of this project can be found in the Stable Horde Discord server: https://discord.gg/3DxrhksKznb

 ## Purpose

 The goal here is to be able to design inference pipelines in the excellent ComfyUI, and then call those inference pipelines programmatically, in a manner ultimately suitable for use in stable horde.